confluentinc/ksql/docs/faq.rst

 -  DELIMITED (e.g. comma-separated value)
 -  JSON
 -  Avro message values are supported.
-Avro keys are not supported.
+Avro keys are not yet supported.
 Requires |sr| and ``ksql.schema.registry.url`` in the KSQL server configuration file.
 For more information, see :ref:`<install_ksql-avro-schema>`.

 ====================================